Season Evaluation & Setting Goals

 Goal achievement requires commitment, so to maximize the likelihood of success, you need to feel a sense of urgency and have an “I must do this” attitude.
 In keeping goals meaningful, you will develop the necessary focus you need to get ahead and do what you want.
 Without this type of focus, you will end up with inconsistent and fragment goals that will only “dribble away” or squander your time and efforts.

 #3: Set Attainable Goals

 Make sure that it’s possible to achieve the goals you set.
 If you set a goal that you have no hope of achieving, you will only demoralize yourself and erode your confidence.
 However, resist the urge to set goals that are too easy.
-Accomplishing a goal that you didn’t have to work hard for can be anticlimactic.
+Accomplishing a goal that you did not’t have to work hard for can be anticlimactic.
 However, by setting realistic and challenging goals, you hit the balance you need.
 These are the types of goals that require you to “raise the bar” and they bring the greatest personal satisfaction.